matrix-org/rust-synapse-compress-state/README.md

 - -c
 If this flag is set then the changes the compressor makes will be committed to the database.
-This should be safe to use while synapse is running as it assumes by default that the transaction flag is set
+This should be safe to use while synapse is running as it wraps the changes to every state group in it's own transaction (as if the transaction flag was set).

 - -g
 If this flag is set then output the node and edge information for the state_group